promesante/accounts-api/README.md

 #### Update ####

-Each of these two entities is taken from data structures's `:tx-data` entry, and then transacted against our Datomic database.
+Each of the two entities just mentioned is taken from data structures's `:tx-data` entry, and then transacted against our Datomic database.

 #### Display ####